walt-id/waltid-identity/README.md

 A set of white-label apps to get started in no time.

 - [Web-Wallet](https://github.com/walt-id/waltid-identity/tree/main/waltid-web-wallet) - A custodial web-wallet (PWA) solution for credentials and tokens.
-- [Portal](https://github.com/walt-id/waltid-identity/tree/main/waltid-web-portal) - An issuer and verifier portal for credentials.
+- [Portal](https://github.com/walt-id/waltid-identity/tree/main/waltid-web-portal) - An issuer and verifier portal for credentials, which are managed [here](https://github.com/walt-id/waltid-credentials).

 ## Use Services And Apps